 OTAG's main goal is to streamline the requirement gathering process which concerns the various operations Product Teams, coordinated under the umbrella of the Operations Automation Team, and the tool customers (regional operations centres, on-duty operations personnel, site managers and Grid end-users).
 The OTAG mandate is also to manage the development and evolution of operational tools in response to new scenarios and feedback from its users.
 New requirements are collected and prioritised, and ongoing development, testing and release activities are reported.
-OTAG provides a forum to discuss the future evolution of the operations tools and to agree tool roadmaps that meet the expressed needs of the EGI community.
-The first OTAG meeting was held during the last phase of the EGEE-III project (in Jan 2010) and the group meets on a monthly basis since then, reporting directly to OAT.
+OTAG provides a forum to discuss the future evolution of the operations tools and to agree tool roadmaps that meet the expressed needs of the EGEE community.
+The first OTAG meeting was held during the last phase of the EGEE-III project (in Jan 2010) and the group has been gathering on a monthly basis since then, reporting directly to OAT.

-In the following sections for each tool the maintenance and development plans, that are the result of the OTAG activity and of the discussions at the JRA1 kickoff meeting [R20], held in Amsterdam at the beginning of June, are reported.
-The road map for each, as defined by JRA1, will be fully described in milestone MS703 (Operation Tool regionalization work plan) that is currently being prepared.
+In the following sections for each tool the maintenance and development plans, that are the result of the OTAG activity and of the discussions at the JRA1 kickoff meeting [R19], held in Amsterdam at the beginning of June, are reported.

-2.1 Monitoring
+4.1.
+Monitoring